Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Reflections on motive power of heat

-The intensive heat $\tilde{Q}_{\rm A}^{int} ( t )$ can also be defined from $\tilde{Q}_{\rm A}^{ext} ( t )$ using the TDL [Eq. \eqref{eq:DefWQintLe} in Appendix~\ref{sec:QTP}].
-While the above equations, including the first law of thermodynamics, hold for any non--equilibrium processes described by intensive variables $\beta ( t )$ and $\tilde{x} ( t )$ and extensive variables $U_{\rm A} ( t )$ and $X_{\rm A} ( t )$ which are the state variables, as they are kinematic observables at time $t$, work and heat are not state variables.
+The DL intensive heat $\tilde{Q}_{\rm A}^{int} ( t )$ can also be defined from $\tilde{Q}_{\rm A}^{ext} ( t )$ using the TDL [Eq. \eqref{eq:DefWQintLe} in Appendix~\ref{sec:QTP}].
+The above equations, including the first law of thermodynamics, are described in terms of intensive variables $\beta ( t )$ and $\tilde{x} ( t )$ and extensive variables $U_{\rm A} ( t )$ and $X_{\rm A} ( t )$ and hold for any non-equilibrium processes.
+While these intensive and extensive variables are the state variables because they are kinetic observables at time $t$, work and heat are not state variables.

-As {\bf the second law of thermodynamics}, we adopt {\bf the DL minimum work principle} for the subsystem from one equilibrium state to another, which extends the Kelvin-Planck statement for isothermal processes to thermostatic processes.
-For work defined as being done from the outside to the subsystem, we have
+As {\bf the second law of thermodynamics}, we adopt {\bf the DL minimum work principle} for the subsystem moving from one equilibrium state to another, thereby extending the Kelvin--Planck statement for isothermal processes to thermostatic processes.
+For work defined as being performed from the outside on the subsystem, we have

-where $\Phi_{\rm A}^{\rm qst}$ is the DL Massieu potential \cite{massieu1869} and equality holds under quasi-static changes of natural variables $\beta(t)$ and $X_{\rm A}(t)$ as $\Phi_{\rm A}^{\rm qst}[\beta^{\rm qst}, X_{\rm A}^{\rm qst}]=\tilde{W}_{\rm A}^{ext} [\beta^{\rm qst}, X_{\rm A}^{\rm qst}]$.
-The above inequality states that for any process occurring between two states, the work done from the outside is minimized if the process is quasistatic (or reversible), because no energy is dissipated in the heat bath.
-Note that if we define work as being done from the subsystem to outside, the inequality in Eq.\eqref{eq:MinimumExtWork0} is reversed and the relationship is called the maximum work principle (to the outside).
-Using the TDL transformation~\eqref{eq:DefWext}, we also have the Planck potential \cite{Planck1922} in terms of natural variables expressed as $\Xi_{\rm A}^{\rm qst} [\beta^{\rm qst}, \tilde{x}^{\rm qst}]$ (see Appendix~\ref{sec:QTP}).
+where $\Phi_{\rm A}^{\rm qst}$ is the DL Massieu potential \cite{massieu1869, Callen1991} and equality holds under quasi-static changes in the natural variables $\beta(t)$ and $X_{\rm A}(t)$ as $\Phi_{\rm A}^{\rm qst}[\beta^{\rm qst}, X_{\rm A}^{\rm qst}]=\tilde{W}_{\rm A}^{ext} [\beta^{\rm qst}, X_{\rm A}^{\rm qst}]$.
+The above inequality states that for any process occurring between two states, the work done by the outside is minimized if the process is quasi-static (or reversible) because no energy is dissipated in the heat bath.
+Note that if we define work as being done by the subsystem on the outside, the inequality in Eq.\eqref{eq:MinimumExtWork0} is reversed, and the relationship is called the maximum work principle (on the outside).
+Although not mathematically rigorous, the derivation of Eq. \eqref{eq:MinimumExtWork0} is described in Appendix A of Ref. \onlinecite{KT24JCP1}.
+Using the TDL transformation~\eqref{eq:DefWext}, we also obtain the Planck potential \cite{Planck1922, Callen1991} in terms of natural variables expressed as $\Xi_{\rm A}^{\rm qst} [\beta^{\rm qst}, \tilde{x}^{\rm qst}]$ (see Appendix~\ref{sec:QTP}).
+Similar expressions for Planck functions were derived on the basis of stochastic thermodynamics.\cite{Esposito2011,RaoEsposit2018, strasberg2022quantum} However, our expression was obtained from the well-defined kinetic system and is valid even under non-factorized SB interactions, where bathentanglement plays an essential role.
+Thus, the value of $\Delta \Phi_{\rm A}^{\rm qst}$ appearing in Eq. \eqref{eq:MinimumExtWork0} is generally different from the value evaluated from stochastic thermodynamics.

 For the DL extensive heat $\tilde{Q}_{\rm A}^{ext} ( t )$, we have